 Patients tend to present with microscopic or macroscopic hematuria and flank and/or abdominal pain.
 In more severe cases, hypotension and shock may be present.

-The vast majority of isolated renal trauma are minor (95-98%), the low incidence of major renal injuries is explained by the favourable anatomic position of the kidneys, which are located in retroperitoneum.
+The vast majority of isolated renal trauma is minor (95-98%), the low incidence of major renal injuries is explained by the favourable anatomic position of the kidneys, which are located in the retroperitoneum.

-Imaging generally should be reserved for haemodynamically stable patient; those who are haemodynamically unstable are often taken directly to the operating theatre.
+Imaging generally should be reserved for the haemodynamically-stable patient; those who are haemodynamically-unstable are often taken directly to the operating theater.

 Blunt trauma from motor vehicle collisions, falls, and personal collisions are the leading cause of renal injury (~85%), the mechanism is from deceleration injuries from a collision of the kidney with the vertebral column or thoracic cage.